IndianCoder3/QR-Code-Gen_ic3/README.md

 1. Download the `qrcode-gen_v*-portable.zip` from the [Releases page](https://github.com/IndianCoder3/QR-Code-Gen_ic3/releases).
 2. Extract the ZIP file to any folder.
-3. Run the executable `QR-Code-Gen.exe` directly from the extracted folder.
+3. Run the executable `GUI-v*.exe` directly from the extracted folder.

 ---